Rasa von Werder: Female bodybuilding and strip dancing

 She had made nine appearances in Playboy, and was the first female bodybuilder to do so, in the "Humping Iron" edition, May 1977 (predating Lisa Lyon's appearance by three years).
 Later, she appeared in a three-page spread titled "Stripping for God".
-Previous to these, she had a six page spread for the 'Miss Nude Universe Contest' as the winner, in Febriary 1968.
-She also predated body builder Laura Combes, 1979, when she lifted weights on the national "Real People".
-Maria Shriver produced the documentary on Kellie Everts in 1979 where she Stripped for God (preached and danced) at Harlow's Club in NYC and lifted weights at the Mid City Gym.
-Important local TV shows where she presented female body building were AM New York, AM Washington and the Stanley Seigel Show - prior to all other female body builders, the dates were 1975 to 1980.
+Previous to these, she had a six-page spread for the 'Miss Nude Universe Contest' as the winner, in February 1968.
+She also predated body builder Laura Combes, 1979, when she lifted weights on the Real People show.
+Maria Shriver produced the documentary on Kellie Everts in 1979 where she Stripped for God (preached and danced) at Harlow's Club in New York City and lifted weights at the Mid City Gym.
+Local TV shows where she presented female body building were AM New York, AM Washington, and the Stanley Seigel Show - prior to all other female body builders, the dates were 1975 to 1980.

-In 1979 Maria Shriver, the future wife of Arnold Schwarzenegger, produced a nine minute documentary on Kellie Everts, which featured her praying in a Church, training in a gym, and preaching/strip teasing at a Club.
+In 1979 Maria Shriver, the future wife of Arnold Schwarzenegger, produced a nine-minute documentary on Kellie Everts, which featured her praying in a church, training in a gym, and preaching/strip teasing at a club.
 It was the most popular presentation of that month at the station in Baltimore, Maryland.

-Of Kellie’s many books, there are three (all noted in the Bibliography section) that cover her bodybuilding days.
+Of Everts' many books, there are three (all noted in the Bibliography section) that cover her bodybuilding days.
 They are: